lzap/lzap.github.com/content/posts/2024/Synchronize files with rclone over WebDAV.md

 comparisons which is super fast and you can even increase this via `transfers` argument if you use SSDs.
-In my case, I actually did the opposite as both the client and the server store the data on slow HDD and big video files were hammering disk heads which had to seek constantly.
+In my case, I actually did the opposite as both the client and the server store the data on slow HDD and big video files were hammering disk heads which had to seek constantly when doing actual data upload.

 It looks like I will keep using WebDAV as my main file sharing protocol at home.
 I wish Apple adds it into iOS, currently I must copy files using